rainbowfieldholograph/anime-list/README.md

 just simple site for practice
-using jikan api to getting anime titles (https://jikan.moe/)
+using jikan api (https://jikan.moe/) to getting anime info jikan is an opensource api (parser) for the MyAnimeList.net

 -Vite (https://vitejs.dev/)
 -HTML+CSS+JavaScript